 Figure 1: Description of patients by sex, age group, and sample site.
-Table 2 and Figure 2 illustrate the distribution of study patients by gender, sample site, and lymphoma types.
+Table 2 and Figure 2 illustrate the distribution of study patients by gender, sample site, and the lymphoma types.
 Among the 125 patients, 72 (58%) were reported from nodal sites, comprising 43% women and 57% men.
-Males exhibit a higher frequency in samples obtained from the nodal sample site.
-An additional nodal sample site was identified, with 53 out of 125 (42%) distributed across abdominal locations, comprising 33 out of 53 (62%).
+Males exhibited a higher frequency in samples obtained from the nodal sample site.
+An additional nodal sitewas identified, with 53 out of 125 (42%) distributed across abdominal locations, comprising 33 out of 53 (62%).
 The gender distribution was 64% male and 36% female.
-Seven patients were identified, representing 13.2% of the sample, which included three males (5.6%) and four females (7.4%).
-The sample consisted of skin biopsies.
+Seven patients were identified, representing 13.2% of the total sample, which included three males (5.6%) and four females (7.4%)The sample consisted of skin biopsy samples.
 Seven patients, all female, were reported from breast samples, while approximately three male patients had samples from the nasopharynx.
-There is one patient for each sample: one female with thyroid and one male with nephritic conditions.
-The incidence of non-Hodgkin lymphoma is higher in males, with 64 out of 112 cases (57%), compared to 48 out of 112 cases (42.8%) in females.
-In contrast, Hodgkin lymphoma comprises 53.8% in females and 46.2% in males, as indicated in Table 2 and Figure 2.
+There is one patient for each sample: one female with a thyroid condition and one male with nephritic conditions.
+The incidence of non-Hodgkin lymphoma is higher in males, with 64 out of 112 cases (57%) compared to 48 out of 112 cases (42.8%) in females.
+In contrast, Hodgkin lymphoma comprises 53.8% of cases in females and 46.2% of cases in males, as indicated in Table 2 and Figure 2.
 Table 2.
 Distribution of study patients by gender, sample site, and lymphoma types.